simon-frankau/teensy_simm/README.md

 Changing tack, I decided to look at the overall bit decay stats, rather than individual memory locations.
 I built a model (described below), and... it roughly fit, although the data was, quite frankly, massively inadequate.
-Maybe I'll collect more sometime.

-A couple of core points are pretty clear, though.
-Despite requiring refresh cycles on the order of milliseconds, in practice the DRAM cells of a '90s SIMM actually preserve their contents at room temperature for a long time - 99% of cells will retain their contents for a minute!
-This more than explains the result that seems to surprise people, that turning a computer on and off tends to leave DRAM state untouched.

-The other point is that we do, just, see the strong effect of temperature.
-The decay at 40 degrees is much faster than lower temperatures, and it would be fascinating to collect data for slightly higher temperatures.
-If only I had the appropriate tools. :)
+See the section "Modelling decay rate".

+I don't have the tools to extend the temperature range, but I could collect data with longer time delays to improve the modeling, so that's what I did.
+The results of this are in the "Modeling decay rates #2" section.

+You can read more there, but the summary is:

+ * Despite demanding a 128ms refresh cycle, the median decay time at room temperature is nearly 3 minutes!
+This explains the result that surprises many, that you can power cycle a computer and (assuming the RAM isn't deliberately cleared) most of the memory contents will be intact.

+ * There is a strong temperature effect, decreasing decay time.
+We only really see this kicking in hard at the edge of our data, at 40 degrees, but it looks like the effect grows strongly with temperature.

 ### Future work

- * Collect more data over an extended time period, to get into the centre of the distribution and improve the model.
+While the following are future possible extensions, without a convenient way to extend the temperature range (no, I'm not allowed to put circuitry in the oven), I'm going to call it done for now.

  * Consider collecting data over a wider temperature range (how?).
  * Demonstrate that refreshing the DRAM makes decay go away.